Odysseus and Sirens

-Story of Odysseus and Sirens is one of my all time favorites.
+The story of Odysseus and Sirens is one of my all-time favorites.

-Later I also learned about Ulyssus pact (based on story of Odysseus and Sirens) in behavioural economics.
+Later I also learned about Ulyssus pact (based on the story of Odysseus and Sirens) in behavioral economics.

-Wikipedia summarizes how Ulysses with his men crossed the irresitible temptation of Sirens' songs -
+Wikipedia summarizes how Ulysses with his men crossed the irresistible temptation of Sirens' songs -